wimlds/nyc-2018-scikit-sprint/workflow.md

 ```bash
 git push origin <feature_branch>
 ```
 7. Submit PR
-do this on GitHub
+Do this on GitHub

 ## Part D:  Regression Tests on GitHub
 These tests happen automatically after a PR has been submitted.